-Grants of excellence are intended for extensive research projects that are likely to establish Icelandic research as leading on an international level.
-Grants of excellence are intended for research teams, and therefore the application shall include co-applicants or other participants in addition to a principal investigator/principal investigators.
+Grants of Excellence are intended for extensive research projects that are likely to establish Icelandic research as leading on an international level.
+Grants of Excellence are intended for research teams, and therefore the application shall include co-applicants or other participants in addition to a principal investigator(s).
 It is assumed that projects of excellence will involve training of young scientists with contributions from a graduate student and/or post-doctoral fellows.
 Confirmed collaboration with foreign scientists and institutions is likely to strengthen the application.
-Grants of excellence are provided for up to 36 months.
-The maximum grant amount for a project is ISK 120 million for a 36-month project, ISK 80 million for a 24-month project, and ISK 40 million for a 12month project.
-The grant from the IRF may fund up to 85% of the cost of a project.
+Grants of Excellence are provided for up to 36 months.
+The maximum grant amount for a project is ISK 120 million for a 36month project, ISK 80 million for a 24-month project, and ISK 40 million for a 12-month project.
+The grant from IRF may fund up to 85% of the cost of a project.